 When should you stick to your freelance rates?
 And when should you relax a little bit?

 Agreeing to a lower rate isn't about undercutting someone else.
-I know that there are plenty of freelancers willing to write 500 word articles for between $5 and $10 apiece.
-I did it myself a long, long time ago, when I first started out.
-However, I don't accept the type of lowball offer any more: I have some experience as a freelancer now.
+I know that there are plenty of freelancers willing to write 1,000-word articles for between $10 and $20 apiece.
+I did something similar long ago, when I first started out.
+However, I don't accept the type of lowball offer anymore: I have some experience as a freelancer now.

-When I do agree to a lower rate, some of the things I take into consideration include:
+When I do agree to lower freelance rates, some of the things I take into consideration include:

 - Byline in a good place: Having a byline somewhere specific isn't as big a draw for me anymore, but it still helps.
 I am prone to charge a little more when I'm expected to write without getting any credit.